Lloyd

 Lloyd has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.9% of all households, including 39.4% couples with children, 26.0% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 25.1%, with lone person households at 22.1% and group households making up 2.6%.
-The median household size is 2.7 people, larger than the Rest of NSW average of 2.5.
+Family households compose 74.9% of all households, including 39.4% couples with children, 26.0% couples without children, and 8.7% single parent families.
+Non-family households account for 25.1%, with lone person households at 22.1% and group households comprising 2.6%.
+The median household size is 2.7 people, higher than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households